 You may be self-sufficient and think you had everything under control.
 Still, it doesn’t hurt to be vocal about your feelings to the passengers around you and especially the flight attendant.
 They can always help you alleviate your misery in one way or another.
 In my flight, the purser or supervisor was kind enough to give me extra crackers and a bottle of water.

 The sweetest escape from morning sickness is… Sleep!
+This is my favorite.
 Take a nap (if you can)!
 Your body needs it.
 Recline your seat, close your eyes (bring an eye mask to block out bright light), take deep breaths, and get some rest.
 If you are traveling with your kid(s), travel with a family member or your husband so you can catch up on some rest.

 I hope that if (and when) you decided to travel while suffering from morning sickness, these tips will help you.
 I wish you all the best.